Kutchup/Kutchup.github.io/README.md

 To make the layout and colours `grd` is preset in html. `grd` is also calculated client side for show and to help users create haptic software.

-Scroll bar and most other settings remain on default.
+Scroll bar and most other settings remain set to default.
 This is an important design choice for viewing the website on different devices

 Essential css.
 There is no way to have a reasonable zero style html website.
 Styling potential goes through the roof thanks to modern html graphics.
 Professional websites are made with css editors and website builders.
 Do not attempt to recreate up to professional quality.
 Instead, set the artistic choices to have a project that matches itself.
 Learn from the best.